 Understanding the wattage ratings of your household appliances will help you take even more control of your energy bill.
 Listings of common wattage ratings can be found online or you can measure your appliance wattage usage by using tools like a Kill-A-Watt monitor.

-Staggering the use of major appliances will be the easiest way to manage your electric bill under the new rate structure.
+Staggering the use of major appliances is the easiest way to manage your energy and demand charges.
 When you consistently stagger the use of major appliances so they don’t run at the same time, you can keep your demand low.
-Make it easier by utilizing technology that helps you remember to offset energy use like timers, delay start settings, mobile apps, and programmable thermostats.
+Make it easier by utilizing technology that helps you remember to offset energy use like timers, delay start settings, mobile apps and programmable thermostats.

 Here are some helpful tips to manage your demand:

-Small changes in how you use your household appliances will help you see the corresponding effect to your energy and demand, and United Power’s new demand rate will put you in the driver’s seat of your electric bill.
+Small changes in how you use your household appliances can help you see the corresponding affect to your energy and demand, and United Power’s demand rate can put you in the driver’s seat of your electric bill.